-Being at University seems a long distant memory, when in actual fact it was only a few years ago, that I was taking my last exams and getting ready for graduation.
+Being at University seems a long distant memory, when in actual fact it was only a few years ago that I was taking my last exams on my study abroad and getting ready for graduation.
 I remember it all like it was yesterday.
-The most memorable part of my University experience was travelling abroad to Singapore.
+The most memorable part of my University experience was studying abroad in Singapore.

 On January 14th 2013, I left the UK on my study exchange adventure for 7 months, to the Lion City – Singapore.
 It was a dream come true and actually one of the best decisions I’ve made in my life so far.
-In other posts, you will learn exactly why, but for now I want to share some tips on studying abroad.
+In other posts you will learn exactly why studying abroad changed me!
+But for now I want to share some tips on studying abroad.

 Now I know it was a while back but I still think there are some lessons that can be learnt from my study exchange.

 Believe me it’s real, even though I thought that I can brave it out.
 I couldn’t.
 Studying abroad can lead to homesickness.